Is it possible to receive salvation in our final hour?

 All of the above does not take a moment in life; especially when one is trying to deal with the fears and pains of impending death.
 The truth of the matter is that if a person has denied coming to the obedience of faith and love of the Lord Jesus during his life, he is highly unlikely to be able to receive salvation in his final hour of life either.

 God’s Word counsels us to come to Him when we hear Him call “Therefore, just as the Holy Spirit says, “TODAY IF YOU HEAR HIS VOICE, DO NOT HARDEN YOUR HEARTS AS WHEN THEY PROVOKED ME, AS IN THE DAY OF TRIAL IN THE WILDERNESS…”” (Heb 3:7-8).
 God gives salvation freely.
-However, it is up to us to change our hearts so that we can receive it.
+However, it is up to us to change the way we think to be able to receive it.
 And this is a process that rarely takes a moment.

 Let me know your thoughts on the above at firstname.lastname@example.org